veekooFIN/GigatronTTL/old/README.md

 ---------------------------------------------------------------------------------------------------------------

-Benchmarked with "All in one"-programs
+Benchmarked with "All in one"-programs: fpfract2, ascfract2

 ---------------------------------------------------------------------------------------------------------------